Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 Selector Specificity:

-The specificity of selectors in CSS is a crucial concept for determining which style rules will prevail in the event of conflicts.
-It is calculated by assigning weighted values to the selectors, and the greater the specificity, the more weight the rule will have when applying styles.
-Hierarchy is essential, as it determines the priority of rules.
-Selectors such as ID have greater specificity than type or class selectors.
-Understanding these principles helps to resolve style conflicts and to write more effective and maintainable code.
+The specificity of selectors in CSS is a crucial concept to determine which style rules will prevail in case of conflicts.
+It is calculated by assigning weighted values to selectors, and the higher the specificity, the more weight the rule will have when applying styles.
+The hierarchy is essential as it determines the priority of the rules.
+Selectors like ID have higher specificity than type or class selectors.
+Understanding these principles helps resolve style conflicts and write more effective and maintainable code.

 Properties and Values